cxxzcc/myNotes/ds/data analysis.md

-Mediated schema

 # 1
-In this course you have learned how to create SQL views over a database.

 a) What is the relationship between views and a mediated schema?

-A mediated schema defines a common set of attributes that serve as an abstraction over multiple data sources.
+mediated schema defines a common set of attributes that serve as an abstraction over multiple data sources.

-SQL views are used to define the schema mapping between the data sources and the mediated schema.
+view use to define the schema mapping between the data sources and the mediated schema.

 b) A view can be defined based on other views.
 What is the purpose of doing this when defining a mediated schema?

-It is possible to define local views as wrappers over data sources.
+define local views as wrappers over data sources.

 The mediated schema can then be defined based on a set of global views over local views.